antonfirsov/docs/2024/01-Jan/introducing-ms-test-runner/introducing-ms-test-runner.md

 Copyright(c) Microsoft Corporation.
 All rights reserved.
 Minimum expected tests policy violation, tests ran 1, minimum expected 10 - Failed: 0, Passed: 1, Skipped: 0, Total: 1, Duration: 153ms - Simple1.dll (win-x64 - .NET 8.0.0)
 ```

+To not fail on you when there are no tests, you can use `--ignore-exit-code 8`, [learn more about how to ignore some special exit codes.](https://learn.microsoft.com/dotnet/core/testing/unit-testing-platform-exit-codes)

 But this is not the only reliability improvement.
 We wrote MSTest runner from ground up to make it more reliable.